The 14 Best Endpoint Security for Servers Platforms in 2024

 Choosing the best endpoint security for servers can be a daunting task.
 The editors at Solutions Review round up an easy, short list to help.

 What is endpoint security, and what does it mean to you and your business?
 It is more than just an anti-virus software– endpoint security is a culmination of software and services to protect not just you but your business, your employees, and all of the data that defines your digital ecosystem.

 It is anti-virus, but it is also data leak protection.
 It is preventative measures to avoid a system breach, and actions for when your system becomes breached.
 It is cover for your computers, as well as your network servers.
 Endpoint security is your effort to cover every possible point of entry into your business’s data and vital information.

 Your servers are the virtual heart of your business.
 Every bit of data that makes up your company, its people, and its finances is in your servers.
 So how do you protect your heart from failure?
 It starts with choosing the best endpoint security for servers.

 The Best Endpoint Security for Servers

-VMware Carbon Black’s endpoint security software, Cb Defense, offers streaming malware protection and EDR to detect and prevent bad actors from attacking your organization in real-time.
-Cb Defense consistently records all endpoint activity, making it easy to track potential security threats and determine their root causes.
+VMware Carbon Black’s endpoint security software, Carbon Black Cloud, offers streaming malware protection and EDR to detect and prevent bad actors from attacking your organization in real-time.
+Carbon Black Cloud consistently records all endpoint activity, making it easy to track potential security threats and determine their root causes.
 VMware Carbon Black offers custom APIs, allowing IT teams to integrate security capabilities from various solutions.
-Cb LiveOps builds off the Carbon Black Predictive Security Cloud for real-time threat remediation.

 To learn more about the best endpoint security for servers platforms, be sure to check out our Buyer’s User Guide in the link below.